 One of the coolest places that you need to visit when you’re in Megradzor is Meghradzor Ethno Gastro House.
 This is where the local traditions, culture, and food really come through!

-You will get to see the incredibly detail woodworks by local artist, Vardan (and you can purchase something to take home).
+You will get to see the incredible detail woodworks by local artist, Vardan (and you can purchase something to take home).
 You will also have the opportunity to make your own lavash, amongst many other things.

-This cultural center truly is a fantastic addition to the village of Meghradzor and be sure to follow their Facebook page for updates as they make changes and enchance the village experience this year!
+This cultural center truly is a fantastic addition to the village of Meghradzor and be sure to follow their Facebook page for updates as they make changes and enhance the village experience this year!

 Enjoy the Surroundings

 Meghradzor is located in such a unique area that the surrounding landscapes will just take your breath away.
 It feels so far removed from city life and offers such a relaxing vibe that you won’t want to leave!

 Aram and I must have said ‘this is the perfect place for a picnic‘ a thousand times during our trip to Meghradzor!